 What is Acacia Used for?

 In Hawaii, koa is used to make canoes, surfboards, and bodyboards.
-As koa is a tonewood, it is also used to make musical instruments such as ukuleles, acoustic guitars, and steel guitars.
+As koa is a tonewood, it is also used to make musical instruments like ukuleles, acoustic guitars, and steel guitars.

-Wood from acacia trees is also used medicinally and is pressed to release the essential oils for use in perfumes.
+Wood from acacia trees is used medicinally too and is pressed to release the essential oils for use in perfumes.

 In the wild, acacia trees provide food and habitat for many animals from birds to insects to grazing giraffes.